shirelepfl/CMT-Project/README.md

 ### Report

-Templates for .tex and .odt formats are provided in "docs/".
-The formatting can be changed, but the sections should remain the same.
-The final report should be placed in "docs/" as "report.pdf".
+The report can be found in the docs folder, under the name 'Report.md'.

 ## Running the program